shivannis/xandr-docs-public/xandr-docs/invest/buying-microsoft-inventory.md

 ## Targeting Microsoft inventory

 To target Microsoft inventory, you need to create an inventory list that includes the **Microsoft Advertising Exchange (280)** advertiser.
-See [Inventory Lists](inventory-lists-ali-only.md) for full details.
+For full details, see [Inventory Lists](inventory-lists-ali-only.md).

 > [!NOTE]
 > **For Standard (Legacy) Line Item Targeting**